markau/react-svg-timer/README.md

 The optional props are designed to provide flexibility for implementation.
 You can use the timer as a discrete component, and just listen for the `timerComplete` callback.
 Alternatively, for example, you could choose to hide the numerical display countdown with `displayCountdown={false}`, and use the `timerDuration` callback to provide your own numerical countdown.

+## Production build

+`npm run build`

+For Windows, you will need to ensure NODE_ENV works [see here](https://stackoverflow.com/questions/11928013/node-env-is-not-recognized-as-an-internal-or-external-command-operable-comman).

 ## License

 MIT License.